YunanJeong/ec2-k8s-deploy/README.md

 Building a Kubernetes cluster on AWS EC2

-Create a `config.tfvars` file and set the number of nodes, ami, volume, etc. there.
+Create a `config.tfvars` and set the number of nodes, ami, volume, etc. there.

 ## Requirement